haskellfoundation/tech-proposals/proposals/accepted/051-ghc-base-libraries.rst

 Goals
 =====

-This proposal seeks to reconcile two goals, both of which are complex and multi-faceted.
+This proposal allows the GHC team and the Core Libraries Committee to work in a productive partnership.
+What we want to achieve is this:

-1. **The Core Libraries Committee seeks to exercise its control over decisions affecting 'base' (API, performance, semantics), including its dependencies.**
+* The CLC has full autonomy over decisions affecting ``base`` (API, performance, semantics), including the indirect consequences on ``base`` of changes to its dependencies.
-   Managing API changes of ``base`` is the CLC's primary mandate.
-   If ``base`` changes gratuitously, everyone suffers.

-2. **The GHC team seeks the freedom to:**
+* The GHC team has maximum freedom (consistent with the CLC's curation of ``base``) to:

-   - Innovate in the language design.
+  * Innovate in the language design.
     GHC has hundreds of extensions, and people suggest more all the time, via the GHC Proposals process.

-   - Move rapidly to fix bugs, improve performance, and refactor GHC's internals to pay down technical debt.
+  * Move rapidly to fix bugs, improve performance, and refactor GHC's internals to pay down technical debt.

-The two goals are in risk of conflict, and we have seen such conflict in the past.
-The purpose of this proposal is to reconcile these goals, in a way that satisfies all parties.

-Each of us places different emphasis on these goals, but respects them both.
-The CLC does not want to constrain GHC unnecessarily; and the GHC team does not want to undermine CLC's efforts, indeed quite the reverse!
+The proposal sets up
+mechanisms (e.g. what packages exist), responsibilities (e.g. who curates which package), and processes (e.g. who should be consulted and when) that support both CLC and the GHC team to follow their respective goals without tripping over each other.

-The proposal is based on `HF Proposal: standard library reform <https://github.com/haskellfoundation/tech-proposals/pull/47>`__, but is independent of it.
+> The proposal is based on `HF Proposal 47 <https://github.com/haskellfoundation/tech-proposals/pull/47>`__, but is independent of it.
-You can find more background in `CLC issue #146 <https://github.com/haskell/core-libraries-committee/issues/146>`__.
+> You can find more background in `CLC issue #146 <https://github.com/haskell/core-libraries-committee/issues/146>`__.

 Things we all agree about
 =========================